-Encourage collaborative co-parenting and communication when appropriate
+Encourage collaborative co-parenting and communication, when appropriate and safe

 Attachment-Based Therapy